In the previous modules, you learned the foundational building blocks of modern AI applications:

 Complex computational tasks requiring flexibility

-Data analysis, visualization generation, algorithm implementation
+Data analysis, test execution, algorithm implementation

 Human Interaction